-- What is your education and professional experience? - How long has your firm been in business? - How long have you been with the firm? - Are you and your firm registered with a securities regulator? - What products and services do you offer? - How will you help me reach my goals? - How are you paid for your services (salary, commission or flat fee)? - Can you give me references from clients who are like me?
+- What is your education and professional experience? - How long has your firm been in business? - How long have you been with the firm? - Are you and your firm registered with a securities regulator? - What products and services do you offer? - How will you help me reach my goals? - What kind of account reporting will you provide? - How are you paid for your services (salary, commission or flat fee)?